 Because of the uniqueness of each batter’s approach, the rules allow the umpire to be flexible when it comes to determining the height of the strike zone.
 Let’s take a look at what each of those height factors are for the strike zone.

 A strike will be called when any part of the ball is over the plate and is as high as the hollow below the knee.
-The hollow below the knee is defined as the “shallow depression located at the back of the knee joint” (source: Wiktionary).
+The “hollow below the knee” is that shallow depression that’s located at the back of your knee.

 Essentially, this means that an umpire will draw an imaginary horizontal line from the back of the batter’s knee to determine the bottom of that batter’s strike zone.
 If the ball is over the plate and the ball touches any part of that imaginary horizontal line, then it is called a strike.